A Concept-Centric Approach to Multi-Modality Learning: Introduction

-While it is common in multi-modality learning to create a shared representation space for multiple modalities \citep{clip, blip, dalle} or even utilize projections to align features from different modalities \citep{LLaVA}, our shared concept space differentiates itself by possessing abstract knowledge which facilitates efficient learning and effortless incorporation of new modalities into the framework, as demonstrated in our experiments.
-We believe the proposed framework is a step closer to matching the capabilities of human learning, where we excel in creating a cohesive comprehension of concepts and seamlessly connecting multiple modalities, such as vision and language, to the learned knowledge.
+While it is common in multi-modality learning to create a shared representation space for multiple modalities \citep{clip, blip, dalle} or utilize projections to align features from different modalities \citep{LLaVA, nlp_mapping_robotics}, such approaches primarily aim to co-locate modality-specific features in a common embedding space.
+In contrast, our shared concept space serves as an explicit intermediate layer of abstract concepts that can be reused and composed across modalities, enabling more efficient learning and seamless incorporation of new modalities, as demonstrated in our experiments.
+We believe the proposed framework takes a step toward matching key aspects of human learning, where we build cohesive concept-level understanding and connect multiple modalities (e.g., vision and language) to shared knowledge.

-Specifically, as outlined in Fig. \ref{fig:overall structure}, the proposed multi-modality learning framework features an abstract concept space and a set of modality-specific projection models.
-The modality-agnostic concept space, inspired by prior works on structured embedding space \citep{box, softbox}, optimally reflects real-world relations between concepts via entailment probabilities (Fig. \ref{fig:overall structure} left).
-Probing into this concept space can also be achieved through simple queries of interested concept pairs, bringing interpretability into the learned knowledge.
+Specifically, as outlined in Fig.~\ref{fig:overall structure}, the proposed multi-modality learning framework features an abstract concept space and a set of modality-specific projection models.
+The modality-agnostic concept space, inspired by prior works on structured embedding spaces \citep{box, softbox}, optimally reflects real-world relations between concepts via entailment probabilities (Fig.~\ref{fig:overall structure}, left).
+Probing this concept space can also be achieved through simple queries of concept pairs of interest, providing interpretability into the learned knowledge.

-Complementing the concept space, modality-specific projection models process and project distinct modality inputs onto the domain where the concept space is in (Fig. \ref{fig:overall structure} middle).
-We call this domain the knowledge space as it hosts and bridges abstract knowledge embedded onto the concept space as well as specific knowledge extracted from material inputs.
-Decoupling the concept space from the projection models streamlines learning by unifying knowledge in an embedding space shared across modalities.
-The only restriction on the projection models is to produce consistent outputs that reside in the knowledge space, allowing them to be customized for their diverse modality inputs.
-This flexibility facilitates the seamless integration of different modalities, whose projection processes remain independent of each other.
-Naturally, the modular design of our framework extends its support to various downstream tasks, with inference processes conducted within the knowledge space (Fig. \ref{fig:overall structure} right).